robotmlg/mattgoldman.us/2cv.md

 602 cc engine.
 Some 2CV aficionados consider 29 hp to be "too powerful", and prefer the 24 hp 435 cc engine from earlier 2CV4 models.

-Miscellaneous 2CV features
+## Miscellaneous 2CV features
+* the front bench seat can be fully removed by simply sliding it all the way back.
+I believe the idea was that you could drive to a park, take the seat out, sit on it and eat your lunch, then put it back in your car and drive home.
-the front bench seat can be fully removed the tire jack handle can also be used to crank-start the car the headlights can be aimed up or down using a knob under the dashboard
+* the tire jack handle can also be used to crank-start the car
+* the headlights can be aimed up or down using a knob under the dashboard

 ## Info for other 2CV owners